A stroke can lead to changes in your behaviour. This can be due to the damage to your brain, or it might be linked to

 1. Listen to others

 It’s very difficult to see changes in our own behaviour.
-So if you’re acting differently your friends and family are probably going to be the ones to notice.
-That’s why it’s important to listen to them if they bring it up.
+So if you’re acting differently, your friends and family will probably be the ones to notice.
+That’s why it’s important to listen to them if they mention your behaviour.

 People often talk about their loved one’s ‘personality’ changing after a stroke or claim that they’ve ‘become a different person’.
 It can be upsetting if your family or friends say this about you.

 2. Give it time

-Some change to your behaviour is to be expected, and although it may be difficult to live with at times, it’s likely to improve.
+Some change to your behaviour is to be expected.
+Although it may be difficult to live with at times, it’s likely to improve.
 Many people find that they have to learn what’s ‘normal’ for them again after they’ve had a stroke.
 This will take time, for you and the people around you.

 3. Talk to someone

 Talking about the way you’re feeling with someone who understands can really help.
 You may want to do this with a professional, such as a counsellor or therapist.
-Or it could be a family member or friend – whoever you feel most comfortable talking to.
+Or you could talk to a family member or friend.
+Find who you feel most comfortable talking to.

 Many people also find support groups helpful, because you can talk about your problems with people who are going through the same thing.
 Stroke clubs and groups are a good way to meet other stroke survivors and get advice and support.

-If the change to your behaviour is extreme, or you start to behave in ways that may hurt or offend other people, you need to speak to your GP to get some help with it.
+If the change to your behaviour is extreme, or you start to behave in ways that may hurt or offend other people, contact your GP surgeryto ask for help.

 The way you’re behaving may be a sign of emotional problems, such as depression or anxiety.
-So your GP will be able to look into other possible causes and talk to you about the best way to treat them.
+Contact your stroke nurse or GP, who will be able to look into possible causes and the best way to treat them.

 Talking therapy can help with emotional problems.
-It gives you time and space to talk about difficult feelings with a trained therapist and think about how your feelings may be affecting your behaviour.
+You can talk about difficult feelings with a trained therapist and think about how your feelings may be affecting your behaviour.

 What can I do if I’m becoming aggressive?